farcaster-project/farcaster-node/doc/install-guide.md

 # Installation Guide

+We provide two methods to install Farcater: compiling the software from [sources](#install-from-sources) or using [containers](#with-docker-and-docker-compose).

+To install Farcaster on your machine from sources you need some terminal knowledge and know how to use your package manager.

 ## Install from sources

-To install Farcaster on your machine from sources you need some terminal knowledge and how to use your package manager.
-If you don't want to install the binaries on your machine you can try to use Farcaster with [docker](./docker-stack.md).

-This document shows how to compile and install Farcaster on your machine depending on your operating system, we don't provide instructions for Windows at the moment, try using Docker.

-After installing [Rust](https://www.rust-lang.org/tools/install) don't forget to run `source $HOME/.cargo/env` or start a new terminal session.
+After instaling [Rust](https://www.rust-lang.org/tools/install) don't forget to run `source $HOME/.cargo/env` or start a new terminal session.
 The binaries will be installed in `$HOME/.cargo/bin`.

-### Debian 10/11
+### Ubuntu & Debian 10/11

 To install Farcaster on Debian Buster or Bullseye run the following commands.

 Install dependencies

 ```
-apt-get update -y && apt-get install -y --no-install-recommends apt-utils
+apt-get update -y
 apt-get install -y git curl libssl-dev pkg-config build-essential cmake
 ```